LamaAbdul3/T5project/README.md

 4.Dataset Description

 Data Set Information

 A parsed dataset of the entire Bitcoin transaction graph from 2009 January to 2018 December.
 Using a time interval of 24 hours, and daily transactions.
 Ransomware addresses are taken from three widely adopted studies: Montreal, Princeton and Padua[1].

 Attribute Information
 Features Address: String.

 Bitcoin address.

 Year: Integer.
 Year.

 Day: Integer.
 Day of the year.
 1 is the first day, 365 is the last day.

 Length: Integer.

 Weight: Float.

 Count: Integer.

 Looped: Integer.

 Neighbors: Integer.

 Income: Integer.
 Satoshi amount (1 bitcoin = 100 million satoshis).

 Label: Category String.
 Name of the ransomware family (e.g., Cryptxxx, cryptolocker etc) or white (i.e., not known to be ransomware).

 5.Requierments

 Tools

 • Anaconda3

 • Jupyter Notebook

 • Python

 Libraries

 • Pandas for data analysis and manipulation.

 • Numpy for mathematical functions.

 • Matplotlib for data visualization.

 • Seaborn for data visualization.

 • Datetime for manipulating date and time.
-6.MVP
-A clean dataset after performing some EDA processes that is ready to use for the next step.

 7.Referneces

 [1] Archive.ics.uci.edu.
 2021.
 UCI Machine Learning Repository:
 BitcoinHeistRansomwareAddressDataset Data Set. [online] Available at:
 <https://archive.ics.uci.edu/ml/datasets/BitcoinHeistRansomwareAddressDataset#> [Accessed 2